NoCodeEdu/tCamView/README.md

-*THIS FORK was created to have the last used settings save on exit.
-Idea was to enable the program to start with Windows and not need to configure the settings each time.
+This fork was created to save the last used settings on exit.
+The idea was to enable the program to start with Windows without needing to configure settings each time.

-I am not a developer, no background in applications, all updated code was generated with AI.
+I am not a developer and have no background in application development; all updated code was generated with AI.

 ## tCamView